KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-LEDStripControl by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-LEDStripControl)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-LEDStripControl.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-LesJoiesDuCode by Tomadelostacos](https://github.com/Tomadelostacos/MMM-LesJoiesDuCode)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-LesJoiesDuCode.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Letterboxd by tristanburke](https://github.com/tristanburke/MMM-Letterboxd)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Letterboxd.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.